iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

     * create and edit GUIs
         * maybe a WYSIWYG editor?

+* UI for creating and previewing ParticleEmitterComponent configurations
+    * serialize component and its parts to JSON

 * Editor instance configuration (composable) (goes with Scene composition)
     1. Register all EcsSystems
         1. UI for configuring them